 Evaluate conditions at key intersections, roads, parking areas, and entrances.

 Analyze congestion problems at several key locations.

 Data was collected over a three-day period from August 14 to 16, 2016 using a variety of traffic counters, video recorders, and direct observation by members of the study team.
 This data was coupled with year-round gate and traffic counter data collected by the NPS to inform the results of this study.

 The study examined the routes traveled by visitors between each of the park’s five entrances.
 They most commonly traveled routes included: Trips entering and exiting through the West Entrance that included a stop at Old Faithful.
 Trips between the West and South entrances that included a stop at Old Faithful.

 In heavily-used corridors like the West Entrance, mid-summer traffic volume is roughly 30% higher than roads and parking lots can comfortably and safely handle.
-During July, vehicles travel in tight groups following closely behind one another nearly 60% of the time.
+During July, vehicles travel in tight groups following closely behind one another nearly 60% to 80% of the time.
 Traffic volumes repeatedly approached levels where road performance begins to decrease rapidly with additional vehicle volume.

 During much of the summer, demand for parking exceeds capacity from late morning through late afternoon at the park’s most heavily visited attractions, especially the geyser basins and overlooks at the Grand Canyon of the Yellowstone.

 Vehicular demand for roads and parking in Yellowstone is expected to exceed capacity between 2021 and 2023.

 Download Full Report (5mb PDF file) Prepared by Otak, in association with Fehr & Peers Transportation Consultants